Baton Rouge Gallery's May Exhibition to Feature Latest Works from James Burke, Rob Carpenter, Mary Lee Eggart and Eleanor Owen Kerr

-Baton Rouge Gallery (“BRG”) is proud to feature the latest works from three of its artist members – Jamie Baldridge, Kelli Scott Kelley and Kathryn Hunter – during its February exhibition.
-The three-person exhibition will be on display at BRG February 1 - 26, 2015 with no admission charges during normal gallery hours (12-6 p.m., Tuesday – Sunday).
+Baton Rouge Gallery (“BRG”) is proud to feature the latest works from four of its Artist Members – James Burke, Rob Carpenter, Mary Lee Eggart and Eleanor Owen Kerr – during its May exhibition.
+The four-person exhibition will be on display at BRG through May 28, 2015 with no admission charges during normal gallery hours (12-6 p.m., Tuesday – Sunday).

-A ‘First Wednesday’ Opening Reception will be held – in partnership with BREC - at the gallery, located inside City Park (1515 Dalrymple Drive) to celebrate the exhibition on February 4, 2015 from 7 – 9 p.m.
+A ‘First Wednesday’ Opening Reception will be held at the gallery, located inside BREC’s historic City Park (1515 Dalrymple Drive) to celebrate the exhibition on May 6, 2015 from 7 – 9 p.m.
 As always, ‘First Wednesday’ Opening Receptions are free and open to the public.

-On Sunday, February 8, the gallery’s ARTiculate Artist Talk series will offer an intimate look at the inspirations, techniques and thoughts that led to the works featured in the gallery.
-Each of the three exhibiting artists will be on hand to discuss their work and answer questions from those in attendance.
+On Saturday, May 9, the gallery’s ARTiculate Artist Talk series will offer an intimate look at the inspirations, techniques and thoughts that led to the works featured in the gallery.
+Each of the four exhibiting artists will be on hand to discuss their work and answer questions from those in attendance.
 ARTiculate begins at 4 p.m. and is also free and open to the public.